alphagov/govuk-developer-docs/source/manual/redirect-routes.html.md

 PathReservation.find_by(base_path: "/example-path").delete
 ```

-In `content-store` _and_ the `content-store-draft`, remove the content item that used in inhabit the URL:
+In `content-store` _and_ the `draft-content-store`, remove the content item that used in inhabit the URL:

 ```ruby
 ContentItem.find_by(base_path: "/example-path").delete